Who's responsible for driving condensing boiler efficiency?

 Setting up boilers to achieve the efficiencies as stated on paper

-Stuart went on to say “Let’s compare it to the car industry.
-The EU's fuel efficiency and emission reduction standards for new cars, as well as rising fuel costs for consumers, pushed the car manufacturers to produce more eco-friendly cars.
-This put the industry on a level playing field, much the same as the Energy Related Products directive will do in our industry.
+Looking at cars, the EU's fuel efficiency and emission reduction standards as well as rising fuel costs for consumers pushed the manufacturers to produce more eco-friendly cars.
+This put the industry on a level playing field, much the same as the Energy-related Products Directive has done in our industry.
 But these environmentally friendly cars will only achieve the stated fuel economies and benefits if they are driven correctly and regularly maintained.
 The variable is us, the driver.
-In order to achieve the greatest fuel economy in a car the driver adjusts the throttle and gears at the optimum time and adapts to the changing road conditions (uphill, downhill, weather conditions, etc.).
+In order to achieve the greatest fuel economy in a car, the driver adjusts the throttle and gears at the optimum time and adapts to the changing road conditions (uphill, downhill, weather conditions, etc.).

 How can we improve heating system efficiency?